Som Tam

 • Start by peeling the carrot.
 Then cut the papaya in quarters lengthways and remove the seeds.
 Next, slice the skin off the mango.
 Shred the carrot, green papaya and mango into a large bowl using a Julienne shredder /slicer.
 Add the juice of three limes and half teaspoonful of chopped lime zest.
 Add a tablespoon of fish sauce (to taste).

-• Finely chop the ginger, garlic and chillies and mix with the Muscovado sugar using a blender and transfer to a bowl.
+• Pound the ginger, garlic and chillies in a wooden mortar.
+Then, add the palm sugar, pound it again, and transfer it to a bowl.
 Add the coriander leaves and the spring onions.
 Season to taste with salt and freshly ground black pepper.
-Add half of this paste to the marinating carrot, papaya and mango and mix well.
+Mix half of this paste with the marinating carrot, papaya, and mango.
 Pound the salad gently to release all the flavours.
-Place salad mix in a fridge for 45 minutes.
+Add the French beans (cut into 3 cm lengths) and Cherry tomatoes.
+Mix and place salad mix in a fridge for 45 minutes.

-• Five minutes before serving, heat the sesame oil in a wok and add the remaining ginger, garlic, chilli and coriander paste.
-Stir fry for a minute and then add the prawns and stir fry until they have almost turned pink.
+• Five minutes before serving, heat the sesame oil in a wok and add the remaining ginger, garlic, palm sugar, chilli and coriander paste.
+Stir fry for a minute, and then add the prawns and stir fry until they have almost turned pink.
 Then add the scallops and stir fry for 1-2 minutes – or until the scallops are just cooked.

 • Add the cooked prawns and scallops to the carrot, green papaya and mango salad and mix.